Yuval Peres

-Yuval Peres (יובל פרס; born 5 October 1963) is a mathematician known for his research in probability theory, ergodic theory, mathematical analysis, theoretical computer science, and in particular for topics such as fractals and Hausdorff measure, random walks, Brownian motion, percolation and Markov chain mixing times.
-He was born in Israel and obtained his Ph.D. at the Hebrew University of Jerusalem in 1990 under the supervision of Hillel Furstenberg.
-He was a faculty member at the Hebrew University and the University of California at Berkeley, and a Principal Researcher at Microsoft Research in Redmond, Washington.
+Yuval Peres (יובל פרס; born 5 October 1963) is an Israeli mathematician best known for his research in probability theory, ergodic theory, mathematical analysis, theoretical computer science, and in particular for topics such as fractals and Hausdorff measure, random walks, Brownian motion, percolation and Markov chain mixing times.
 Peres has been accused of sexual harassment by several female scientists.

-Career
+Education and career

+Peres was born in Israel and obtained his Ph.D. at the Hebrew University of Jerusalem in 1990 under the supervision of Hillel Furstenberg.
 After his Ph.D.
 Peres had postdoctoral positions at Stanford and Yale.
 In 1993 Peres joined the statistics department at UC Berkeley.
 He later became a professor in both the mathematics and statistics departments.
 He was also a professor at the Hebrew University.
 In 2006 Peres joined the Theory Group of Microsoft Research.
 By 2011 he was principal researcher at Microsoft Research and manager of the Microsoft Research Theory Group, an affiliate professor of mathematics at the University of Washington and an adjunct professor at the University of California, Berkeley.

+He stopped being a group manager in 2012, and left Microsoft Research in 2018.
+He was a researcher at Kent State University from 2020 to 2022.
+He became a professor at the Beijing Institute of Mathematical Sciences and Applications in China in 2022.